leanprover-community/mathlib3/docs/extras/structures.md

 ### About the namespace shortcut ###

-As explained in TPIL, "every structure declaration introduces a namespace with the same name" and, still using the `point` structure example, "Given p : point nat, the notation p.x is shorthand for point.x p.
+As explained in TPIL, "every structure declaration introduces a namespace with the same name" and, still using the `point` structure example, "Given `p : point nat`, the notation `p.x` is shorthand for `point.x p`.
 This provides a convenient way of accessing the fields of a structure".

 But actually this trick has a wider scope.
 For every function `f` in the `point` namespace, `p.f` is `f` where the first explicit argument with